Financial support

 - apply for a Tax File Number (TFN) if you haven’t already done so.

 While this is a subsidy that covers part of your course, you’ll still need to repay the rest of your fees.
 To do this, many students use a loan scheme.
-Generally, this means that you won’t need to pay for your education upfront – instead, it will be taxed out of your income once you’re earning over a certain amount.
+Generally, this means that you won’t need to pay for your education upfront – instead, it will be taken out of your pre-tax income once you’re earning over a certain amount.
 You can also choose to make voluntary repayments at any time.

 Some of the common loan schemes include: